 An emotionally balanced individual can consciously break these cycles.
 They can model healthy emotional responses, such as openly acknowledging their feelings ("I'm feeling overwhelmed right now and need a minute to myself") and apologizing for mistakes.
 This teaches other family members, especially children, that emotions are natural but can be managed constructively.
 It demonstrates that they have a choice in how they respond, which is a critical lesson for building resilience and a healthier family dynamic.

-Accompanying online learning program
+Accompanying learning app

 Alumni Program

-Classes are facilitated live on Zoom.
+Classes are taught live on Google Meet.

-Each 90 minute class includes:
+Each minute class includes:

-50 minute lecture
+30 minute lecture

-10 minutes for emotion exercises.
+10 minute for CEB exercises.

 Participants are asked to create a quiet and comfortable space to participate.